 Spicy Red Quinoa Pesto Bites

-- 6 tablespoons marinated sun-dried tomatoes drained + 1 tablespoon sun-dried tomato oil (from marinated tomatoes)
+- 6 tablespoons sun-dried tomatoes drained + 1 tablespoon sun-dried tomato oil (from marinated tomatoes)

 - ¼ cup bread crumbs gluten free

 - ¼ cup yellow onion roughly chopped

 - 2 cloves garlic about 1½ teaspoons, minced